2600hz/OSTJiraSync/README.md

 * %jira-old-status% : The JIRA ticket status prior to update
 * %jira-new-status% : The newly updated JIRA status

-Please note: The stanadard osticket varible system does NOT work.
-Appologies, we just didn't need it.
+Please note: The standard osticket variable system does NOT work.
+Apologies, we just didn't need it.
 Maybe someone will come along and add it?

 Well, that's it.
 I hope you enjoy this tool!